Skip to main content

 Next steps

-Now that you understand basic operations, continue learning about building neural networks:
+Now that you understand tensor operations, continue learning with these topics: